CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-view-rule.md

-# REST API: fetching rule data
+# REST API: GET view rule

 Selections use *rules* to decide which profiles are included in the selection and which profiles are not.
 Profile that match at least on of the selection rules